baraja-core/doctrine/README.md

 How to install
 --------------
-This package can be installed using PackageRegistrator which is also part of the Baraja Sandbox(https://github.com/baraja-core/sandbox).
+This package can be installed using [PackageRegistrator](https://github.com/baraja-core/package-manager) which is also part of the Baraja [Sandbox](https://github.com/baraja-core/sandbox).
 If you are not using it, you have to install the package manually following this guide.
 A model configuration can be found in the config.neon file inside the root of the package.

 To manually install the package call Composer and execute the following command: